City Hall Council Chambers 6907 El Camino Real, Atascadero, California

 COMMITTEE REPORTS: (The following represent standing committees.
 Informative status reports will be given, as felt necessary):

-Council Member Kelley 1.
+Mayor Pro Tem Kelley 1.
 Atascadero State Hospital Advisory Committee 2.
 Atascadero Youth Task Force 3.
+City of Atascadero Design Review Committee 4.
+City of Atascadero Finance Committee 5.
+Economic Vitality Corporation, Board of Directors (EVC) 6.
 Homeless Services Oversight Council

 INDIVIDUAL DETERMINATION AND / OR ACTION: